top of page

 (gluten, allergens)?

-There is a lot of misinformation on the internet and in news articles and blogs that state a dog can detect at a specific level (parts per million) of gluten or other allergens.
-While we understand that dogs have a highly specialized olfactory system much more sensitive than humans, currently there is limited but ongoing scientific research on this topic, and none specific to gluten and/or allergen levels of detection.
+There is a lot of misinformation on the internet, social media, and in news articles and blogs that state a dog can detect at a specific level (parts per million) of gluten or other allergens.
+While we understand that dogs have a highly specialized olfactory system much more sensitive than humans, currently there is limited but ongoing scientific research on this topic.
+Please note that currently there is no research or scientific evidence specific to gluten and/or allergen levels of detection.

-J.M.
+From the scientific data available, J.M.
 Johnston, Ph.D., in "Canine Detection Capabilities: Operational implications of Recent R & D findings," has estimated that dogs have the ability to detect (olfactory sensitivity) some compounds in parts per trillion.
-That may be the case for a small molecule or volatile organic compounds (VOC), or substances with high vapor pressure, but gluten is a large molecule, with an estimated low vapor pressure (this has not been studied or verified), and may or may not be detectable at such minute amounts.
-Anecdotally, it appears that dogs trained in gluten may be able to detect at or below 20 parts per million.
+That may be the case for a small molecule or volatile organic compounds (VOC), or substances with high vapor pressure.
+Gluten may be considered a large molecule, with an estimated low vapor pressure (this has not been studied or verified), and may or may not be detectable at such minute amounts.